-- 6. Restart engine and rotate track slowly to recheck alignment.

-- 7. Reposition snowmobile on the ground.
+- 6. Restart engine and rotate track slowly to recheck alignment. - 7.
+Reposition snowmobile on the ground.

-- 8. Install rear wheel caps if so equipped.

 Suspension

 Rear Suspension Condition

 Visually inspect all suspension components including slider shoes, springs, wheels, etc.

 NOTE: During normal driving, snow will act as a lubricant and coolant for the slider shoes.
 Extensive riding on ice or sanded snow, will create excessive heat build-up and cause premature slider shoe wear.